-In practice, what this means for UK individuals and youth organisations is that Volunteering projects within Erasmus+ must now be carried out with a non-EU Programme country or with a Partner Country neighbouring the EU.
+What this means for UK individuals and youth organisations is that Volunteering projects within Erasmus+ must now be carried out with a non-EU Programme country or with a Partner Country neighbouring the EU.
 So UK organisations can only send their volunteers to these countries (a full list is here on our website), and can only receive volunteers from these countries.
-Individuals and organisations wishing to participate in volunteering activities between EU Member States will have to apply under the European Solidarity Corps programme from 2018.
+Individuals and organisations wishing to participate in volunteering activities between EU Member States will then have to apply under the European Solidarity Corps programme.

 Organisations wishing to take part in Volunteering projects still need to be accredited and the good news is that existing EVS accreditations continue to be valid, so no need to reapply!

 Experienced EVS applicants will have noticed that Strategic EVS for organisations is also no longer part of Erasmus+ in 2018 but, once again, many of the benefits are now included in general Volunteering projects.

 As in Strategic EVS projects, for instance, applicants are able to include complementary activities aimed at strengthening the impact of the project such as workshops, training courses or webinars.
 Similarly, applicants can involve associated partners who are not listed in the application and do not receive funding but contribute to the implementation of the project and in meeting its aims.

 The European Solidarity Corps is a new EU initiative which creates opportunities for young people to volunteer or work in projects in their own country or abroad that benefit communities and people around Europe and has a proposed budget of €341.5m.